Recent Posts Subscriptions

 1. ALWAYS read the instructions before you begin.
 This way, you have a better understanding of the ingredients involved, the steps in which you must prepare your ingredients, and the amount of time required.

 3. Don’t forget to PREHEAT the oven!
-Baking with an initially cooler oven will yield undesirable results such as lack of rising, minimal browning, unusual textures and longer bake times.
+Baking with an initially cooler oven will yield undesirable results such as lack of rising, minimal browning, unusual textures, and longer bake times.

 4. Do NOT overmix the batter.
 Doing so releases gluten (protein), which will give your baked goods a much tougher texture.
-Instead, mix until everything is just combined and the flour is longer visible.
+Instead, mix until everything is just combined and the flour is no longer visible.